pesalerno/Pseudacris-island-genomics/README.md

 ######1. check to see which files are repeats in different libraries, or else when moving them to do denovo_map they will be rewritten/lost.

 Libraries #1612 and #1835 are essentially duplicates, with few exceptions.
 Library #1834 is mostly unique with a few that are repeats from #1612.
-So, I'm renaming all sequence files and adding a -1.fq.gz to library #1 (1612), -2.fq.gz to library 2 (1834), and so on.
-Remaming all files at once using the following code:
+So, I'm renaming all sequence files and adding a -1.fq.gz to library #1 (1612), -2.fq.gz to library 2 (1834), -3.fq.gz to library 3 (1835), -4.fq.gz to library 4 (1994), and -5.fq.gz to library 5 (1995).
+Renaming all files at once using the following code:

 	rename .fq.gz -1.fq.gz *.fq.gz